Catddly/Seagull-Engine/README.md

 Now have brdf implemented.
 PBR Lighting and PBR camera need to be done later.

 - Frame Graph(Or Render Graph) Based Render System
-RenderPasses are construct into node, easy to figure out the dependencies between renderpass and easy to do custom rendering.
+RenderPasses are constructed into nodes, it is easy to figure out the dependencies between renderpass and easy to do custom rendering.

 ## Developing Screenshots